Boeing, Airbus seriously studying speeding factories

 While delivering more planes rings the cash register at Airbus, Boeing and their suppliers, it also can raise costs and chip away at profit margins.
 Specialized models also can do that, such as a 200-seat version of the 737 MAX that Boeing launched with Ryanair on Monday.

-Churning out 50 or 60 jets a month could cut profit margins a percentage point on those planes, he said, because costs could rise at such high production levels.
+Churning out 50 or 60 jets a month could cut profit margins a percentage point on those planes.
 "You're not exactly reaching for the stratosphere in terms of profitability."

 He noted: "If you push it to 60 and keep it there too long...you're going to have engineered a bust cycle."